The 11 Best Cymbal Brands – Premium Manufacturers

 Since it is close to Zildjian for its market share, Sabian makes high revenue.
 It’s not available how much, but according to Zoom Company Info, Sabian’s revenues in 2019 were around $23 million.

 The AAX and HHX lines are in the same class as the A and K Custom lines from Zildjian.
+These series are the most popular cymbals from Sabian company.

 Some of the drummers endorsing Sabian cymbals are Chris Dave, Anderson Paak, Brian Fraser-Moore, and others.